City of Aumsville Emergency Phone Numbers

 Porter Boone Park, 1105 Main Street – site of the Aumsville Corn Festival.
 This community park has a large covered recreation facility, picnic tables, barbecue stands, concrete bandstand, benches, a multi-purpose court (for basketball and/or tennis), a large play structure, a pedestrian walking trail, and year-round restrooms.
 Boonedocks Park, is attached to Porter Boone Park offering a volleyball area and a pedestrian walking trail.
 These parks close at dusk.

 Wildwood Park, 700 5th Street, has picnic tables, an outdoor barbecue, horseshoe pits and a neighborhood play structure.
+Coming in Summer 2014 -- water splash pad and water features!
 This neighborhood park closes at dusk.

 Panther Park, is a mini park next door to Aumsville Grade School.
 It may be accessed from Del Mar Drive and has a picnic table and bird feeder.